tenable/terrascan/docs/integrations/admission-controller-webhooks-usage.md

 `<DATA_PATH>` is a directory path in your server where both the certificate and the private key .pem files are stored.
 In addition, this directory is used to save the webhook logs.
 (An SQLite file)

 You can specify a config file that specifies which policies to use in the scan and which violations should lead to rejection.
+Policies below the [severity] level will be ignored.
+Policies below the [k8s-deny-rules] denied-severity will be logged and displayed by terrascan, but will not lead to a rejected admission response to the k8s API server.

 A config file example: ```config.toml```
   ```bash